-The VPN service IIJ Flex Mobility Service, with its stable connections and low latency, prevents communication interruptions even in places with unstable mobile connections.
+The VPN service IIJ Flex Mobility Service, with its low latency and stable connections, prevents communication interruptions even in places with unstable mobile connections.
 In addition, the video conferencing system COLLABO de World can be used anywhere and anytime from the best available device, including dedicated terminals or PCs.
 These services are just a sample of those IIJ offers to increase productivity and enhance corporate value.